 Visitor Roth asked about the current status of budgetary reserves.
 Ms. O'Neal explained that the FY2020 year-end budget anticipates a \$30 million surplus, contributing to the reserves.
 Therefore, if Mason uses \$53 million of reserves, we will be effectively using a net of \$23 million of reserve balance.
 The current overall reserve balance is approximately \$439 million and is monitored very carefully.
-She Board of Visitors July 31, 2020 Page 8 noted that the current use of reserves is prudent, but is not a sustainable, ongoing process, and that the university will make appropriate adjustments to maintain a balanced budget.
+She noted that the current use of reserves is prudent, but is not a sustainable, ongoing process, and that the university will make appropriate adjustments to maintain a balanced budget.